gsferreira/gsferreira.github.com/src/archive/2022/providing-a-better-experience-for-dotnet-developers-with-caller-argument-expressions/index.md

 If you have used it, you were using `CallerArgumentExpression` in action.

-So, if you drill down into the code, you will see how Microsft is doing it.
+So, if you drill down into the code, you will see how Microsoft is doing it.
 Basically, the `CallerArgumentExpression` attribute is being used to capture the argument.

 ```csharp